formlio/forml/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/formlio/forml)](https://github.com/formlio/forml/commits/main)

-ForML is a development framework for researching and implementing data science projects as well as an MLOps platform capable of managing their entire lifecycles.
+ForML is a development framework for researching and implementing data science projects as well as an MLOps platform capable of managing their entire life cycles.

 Use ForML to formally describe a data science problem as a composition of high-level operators.
 ForML expands your project into a task dependency graph specific to the given life-cycle phase and